Social Media

 • Raise the profile of the profession;

-4. The BPC accepts that most Registrants will already be using social media responsibly and in a manner that is compatible with the Code.
+The BPC accepts that most Registrants will already be using social media responsibly and in a manner that is compatible with the Standards of Conduct, Practice and Ethics.

-5. This guidance should be read in conjunction with the Code and any social media policy imposed by a Registrant’s employer or MI, as and where applicable.
+This guidance should be read in conjunction with the Standards of Conduct, Practice and Ethics and any social media policy imposed by a Registrant’s employer or MI, as and where applicable.

-8. The relevant parts of the BPC’s Code are as follows:
+The relevant parts of the BPC’s Standards of Conduct, Practice and Ethics are as follows:

 Confidentiality

-Paragraph 2 – Registrants must take all reasonable steps to preserve the confidentiality of information acquired through their practice and protect the privacy of individuals and organisations about whom information is held.
+Standard 8.4 – Preserve the confidentiality of personal information acquired through your professional practice and protect the privacy of individuals and organisations about whom information is held.

 Conduct

-23. Registrants may place their BPC registration at risk if they act in a manner, on social media, which is unlawful or contrary to the Code.
+Registrants may place their BPC registration at risk if they act in a manner, on social media, which is unlawful or contrary to the Standards of Conduct, Practice and Ethics.

 • Sharing confidential information inappropriately online and without consent;